oceanprotocol/docs/discover/networks/README.md

 </table>

-**Wallet.** To connect to Ethereum mainnet using a wallet such as MetaMask, click on the network name dropdown and select "Ethereum mainnet" from the list.
+**Wallet.** To connect to Ethereum mainnet with e.g. MetaMask, click on the network name dropdown and select "Ethereum mainnet" from the list.

-### Polygon Mainnet
+### Production: Polygon Mainnet

 <table data-header-hidden>
 <tbody>